Blog • Perfecting your Craft, Book Marketing

 Why do book titles matter?

 Without a book title, your book can't exist.
-Having a title in place before you start writing can help inform or reinforce your themes and motifs as you plan your novel.
+Having a title in place before you start writing can help inform or reinforce your themes and what your novel is actually about.
 To learn more about the planning process, go here for a complete guide and a free book outline template.
 Secondly, if you don’t already think of the title of your book as a marketing decision, start now.
 Your book title might be the single most important marketing choice you make.
-The title plays a key part in creating a first impression — possibly even more so than your book cover design.
+The title plays a key part in creating a first impression — possibly even more so than the design of your book cover.
 Think about the last time you browsed Amazon or looked at a bestsellers list.
 Chances are that what caught your eye was the:

 Now, a good title won’t magically make a book sell, but a bad one will hinder sales at best and, at worst, alienate its core readership.
 With that in mind, let’s start making some good decisions!